fellettigiacomo/toyota-yaris-3rd-gen-virtual-cockpit/README.md

 g-ball where the dot is the acceleration vector — up under power, down under braking, sideways the way the car is turning — plus the session's four directional peaks.

-The board is mounted in whatever orientation fits the dash, so the chip's axes mean nothing on their own.
-Rather than ask for a setup step, the firmware works out both references it needs from data it already has: CAN says when the car is stopped, which is when the accelerometer is reading nothing but gravity and therefore says which way is up; and CAN's own `d(speed)/dt` says when the car is accelerating in a straight line and how hard, which is when the horizontal part of that same reading points along the car.
-Braking teaches the axis just as well as accelerating, since the sign comes from CAN too.
-Until it has converged the screen says so rather than drawing a dot it cannot place honestly.

 ![G-Meter](https://github.com/fellettigiacomo/toyota-yaris-3rd-gen-virtual-cockpit/blob/main/firmware/sim/screenshot/screenshots/04_gmeter.png?raw=true)